-January 4th is World Braille Day—we celebrate the achievements of Louis Braille, the man who invented the Braille writing/reading system!
-January is also National Braille Literacy Awareness Month.
+January is National Braille Literacy Awareness Month and World Braille Day is January 4, so celebrate the achievements of Louis Braille, the man who invented the Braille writing/reading system.

-Check out some great YA books from Arapahoe Libraries that either feature characters with visual impairments or the author themselves have a visual impairment!
+- Check out some great young adult books that feature characters with visual impairments or the author themselves have a visual impairment.

 - Use the Perkins Brailler at Koelbel Library.